adecang/adecang.github.io/toiec/11/lrch_11.md

 5. If it happens again, **we will have to buy a new greenhouse**.
   *nous devrons acheter/il faudra que nous achetions une nouvelle serre*
   *have to* remplace *must* après *will* (on ne peut pas mettre deux modaux à la suite)
-6. If we are out of the town dfor the weekend **our neighbor will feed the cat.**
+6. If we are out of the town for the weekend **our neighbor will feed the cat.**
   *notre voisin nourrira le chat*
   US: neighbor, GB: neighbour